PetroIvaniuk/llms-tools/README.md

 - [Vscoped](https://vscoped.com/) - effortlessly transcribe your video content to boost click-through rates and watch time
 - [SeamlessM4T](https://ai.meta.com/blog/seamless-m4t/) - a foundational multilingual and multitask model that seamlessly translates and transcribes across speech and text: automatic speech recognition, speech-to-text and speech-to-speech translation, text-to-text and text-to-speech translation
 - [Eleven Labs](https://beta.elevenlabs.io/) - the most realistic Text to Speech and Voice Cloning software
+  - [Speech to Speech](https://elevenlabs.io/blog/product-update-speech-to-speech-and-changes-to-voices/) - a tool that lets you turn the recording of one voice to sound as if spoken by another
   - [Eleven Multilingual v2](https://elevenlabs.io/blog/multilingualv2/) - a Foundational AI Speech Model for Nearly 30 Languages
   - [Eleven Multilingual v1](https://beta.elevenlabs.io/blog/eleven-multilingual-v1/), [Demo](https://beta.elevenlabs.io/?ref=beta.elevenlabs.io) - generate top-quality spoken audio in any voice and style with the most advanced and multipurpose AI speech tool out there
   - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLabs